hivedc/Cisco-IOS-XR-eBGP-Config/README.md

 ## Key takeaways
 - no peer ASN name, only the ASN # (M&As happen all the time, ASNs change less often)
 - WAN side prefix sets are not scalable.
-We only use prefix sets on the customer side and do the rest with BGP communities
+We only use prefix sets on the customer side and do the rest with BGP communities.
+By filtering then adding the proper communities, we only have to do the changes in one place when a cust adds a prefix, unline our previous setup where we had to edit many prefix filters.